codesue/blog/README.md

 When you're happy with all your changes, refer to the Eleventy docs for [deployment instructions](https://www.11ty.dev/docs/deployment/).

+The website is configured to deploy to Netlify on new commits to the main branch of this repo.

 ## Folder Structure

 - `/`: various config and informational files